 • Contact numbers in case of emergency

-• Responding to your requests and inquiries, including providing you with any information
+• Responding to your requests and inquiries, including providing you with any information requested by you;

 • Processing your application for residency with us;

 If you are an employee, contractor, business partner, service provider, job applicant or

 visitor on our site, we may also collect;

 • Personal information provided when you commence or seek to commence employment or enter into a business relationship with us

 • Personal information obtained from background screening providers (including credit checks) before you commence employment or enter into a business relationship with us;

 • Health information including details of any allergies or dietary requirements you have or other medical conditions which you consider important for us to be aware of

 • Banking, tax and superannuation funds details (including your tax file number and ABN if applicable).

 • Criminal record information obtained through our screening processes before you commence, or during the course of your employment or business relationship with us.